-Bazaar Planning Mondays, Sept.
-18 and Oct.
-16, 5 p.m. in the Gathering Room.
+Bazaar Planning Monday, Oct.
+16, 5 p.m., in the Gathering Room.
 Come see what you can do to help make this the best bazaar/community fundraiser ever!

 There will be a Bazaar Preview in the Welcome Center on Sunday, Oct.
 8. Come and see some of the wonderful things you will see at our Nov.
 4 Bazaar!

-• Attic Treasures - Pricing day is Tuesday, Sept.
-19, 9 a.m. - noon in the Upper Room.
+• Attic Treasures - Last pricing day Oct.
+17, 9 a.m. – noon, in the Upper Room.
 It’s a big job and many volunteers needed.
-Any amount of time you can donate will help!
+Any amount of time will help!

-• We are looking for Rosette Makers on Monday, Oct.
+• Rosette Makers on Monday, Oct.
 30, in the Fellowship Hall.
 “On the job training” for those who have never made rosettes!
 Come enjoy the fun!